 Key steps required to build your mvp

 Now, let’s take a look at the fundamental steps every product owner has to come through before the MVP launch.
+If you prefer watching than reading, check out the YouTube version of this process.

 #1 – Comprehensive research